-One of the best finds, however, was a bundle of fresh winter herbs known as Grüne Sosse.
+One of the best finds in the German Winter Farmers Mrkets is a bundle of fresh winter herbs known as Grüne Sosse.
 The Grüne Sosse in the market places usually comes assorted, wrapped in paper, and with various recipes printed on it and typically contains seven herbs:

 Petersilie ( Parsley)